Picking a squat rack… it’s overwhelming, right?

 The rack comes standard with two pull-up bars: one skinny bar and one fat bar.
 They also serve as a stabilizer between the uprights.
 There’s not really much to say on these other than they serve their purpose quite effectively.
 I regularly do pull-ups with very little rack movement.
 I also hang my gymnastics rings from them to do pull-ups, dips, etc…

 As for the other standard offerings, the rack comes with Infinity J-cups, pin & pipe safeties, and 4 band pegs that can be slotted low or high.
 The pin & pipe safeties get the job done, but they’re the least functional safeties available on the market in my opinion.
 I personally swapped mine out for a custom fabricated set of swing-in safeties.
-The pin & pipes are a bit cumbersome to get into place and, without any kind of protective layer, they aren’t ideal for rack pulls, etc… I would suggest either a flat surface with protective UHMW like these spotter arms, or some strap safeties like these.
+The pin & pipes are a bit cumbersome to get into place and, without any kind of protective layer, they aren’t ideal for rack pulls, etc… I would suggest either a flat surface with protective UHMW like these spotter arms, or some strap safeties.
 They are more versatile, easier to work with, and they are much better for your barbells.

 The Rogue R3 power rack is a workhorse without the glitz and glam that other more expensive models may have.
 The rack comes in one color: flat black… but I think that’s pretty badass.
 It has a heavy duty powder coat that holds up well, but as with any powder coated piece of equipment, there will be chips and nicks over time.
 Thankfully this is easily repaired with black textured Rust-Oleum spray, which Rogue directly recommended when I asked.
 I will add that Rogue’s powder coat is really high quality in general, so this shouldn’t be a major issue.